Everything To Know About Marvel’s Moon Knight Miniseries

 The Training Day actor further explained that he scored his mysterious Moon Knight part thanks to a chance meeting with Isaac in their Brooklyn neighborhood.
 “I was at a coffee shop, and he came up to me, he’s like, ‘Hey, I really liked The Good Lord Bird,’” Hawke said.
 “I was like, ‘Oh, cool, yeah.
 I really like your work.
 You’re amazing.’
 He’s like, ‘Hey, want to be in the Moon Knight with me?’
 I was like, ‘Yeah.’
 So it happened the right way, you know?”

 Ramy actor May Calamawy and French star Gaspard Ulliel have also joined Moon Knight.
-At the moment, Calamawy’s role is also unknown, just like Hawke’s, but Ulliel is confirmed to portray Anton Mogart/Midnight Man.
+At the moment, Calamawy’s role is still unknown, but Ulliel is confirmed to portray Anton Mogart/Midnight Man.
 In the Moon Knight comics, Midnight Man is known as a thief of art and jewelry who catches the ire of Moon Knight.

 Moon Knight Trailer

-Moon Knight is expected to arrive sometime in 2022 on Disney+.
+Moon Knight will premiere March 30 on Disney+.
 There will be six episodes, and each will be around 40-50 minutes long, per Collider.

-This post will be updated with as more information about the cast, plot, trailer and release date of Moon Knight becomes available.
+This post will be updated with as more information about Moon Knight becomes available.